Nadal reaches Australian Open quarterfinals for 14th time

 The No. 14-seeded Shapovalov spent almost 11 hours on court through the first three rounds, winning twice in four sets and once in five, and was surprised by the relative speed of his 2-hour, 21-minute win over Zverev.

 Shapovalov reached the U.S. Open quarterfinals in 2020 and was a semifinalist at Wimbledon last year, his career-best run to date at a major.
-He’ll have to step it up against one of the greatest in the game to again reach the final four.
+He’ll have to step it up against one of the greatest in the game.

 ”It’s always an honor to go up against a guy like Rafa,” Shapovalov said. ”It’s always fun.
 Always going to be a battle against him.”